Hydrospheredata/hydro-serving-example/examples/simple_models/README.md

 # Simple models

-This examples show how you can compose simple one-stage applications.
+This examples show how you can create simple one-stage applications.